 Our last stop on the Bourbon Street rock club tour takes us to the best place to end up for the night.
 Krazy Korner is one of the most comfortable places to visit in that it offers a variety of spots to hang out, and features an incredible rock band every night of the week.

 Just mere steps away from the world famous Preservation Hall, Krazy Korner offers two full bars, a beer tub, a host of shot girls, an outside patio, tables and chairs, and some of the best live music that you'll ever hear performed.

-With a disciplined attention to detail, St. Rock replicates all of your favorite classic rock tunes as close as you can get to the original recordings.
+With a disciplined attention to detail, The Esplanade Band replicates all of your favorite classic rock tunes as close as you can get to the original recordings.
 From Guns N' Roses to Van Halen to Journey, you'll hear any song you could hope for played to perfection every Friday and Saturday night.

 Head upstairs for the balcony view that wraps around the entire club, and get your drink on with all night, every night, two-for-one cocktails and beer.
 Or stay downstairs and lounge in the outside patio area, where you can enjoy some fresh air and still hear the band killing it on stage.